HarkiratSingh7/ShootingSpaceJetGame/Readme.md

 # Shooting Space Jet Game
 I created this game for practice purpose.
 I used pygame to implement the game.
-It has a player jet which can be moved left or right and can shot to destroy enemy ships.
+It has a player jet which can be moved left or right and can shoot to destroy enemy ships.

 ## How to run the game ?
 1. Download the release package.